 - A shotgun shell in the baby crib

 - A computer monitor stained with blood

 The Sheriff's department issued a statement saying they were looking for James and warned the public that he may be armed.
 They found James three day after Candace's murder.
 Despite their ongoing case against James, he was charged with first and second degree theft and trespassing.
 According to the Sheriff's department, James had broken into a house and stole hatchets and flashlights and he was held on a $500,000 bond at Fremont County jail.

-The eleven page autopsy when released, showed that Candace was brutally murdered with malicious intent.
-Dolores, had two major problems with the autopsy.
-The first being when it came to the crime scene investigation part of the autopsy.
-In the autopsy, it said Candace's boyfriend actually entered the house and saw that the baby was alone so he took the baby outside to his wife.
+The eleven-page autopsy, when released, showed that Candace was brutally murdered with malicious intent.
+Dolores had two major problems with the autopsy, the first being the crime scene investigation part of the autopsy.
+In the autopsy, it said Candace's boyfriend actually entered the house and saw that the baby was alone, so he took the baby outside to his wife.
 Then he went back inside and saw that Candace was unresponsive.
-Dolores states that Candace did not have a boyfriend and that she was in face the person to find Candace herself.
+Dolores states that Candace did not have a boyfriend and that she was in fact the person to find Candace herself.

-10 years later - December 2016
+10 Years Later: December 2016

 Rick Ratzlaff,who had many negative encounters with the Fremont County Sheriff's department, was at an auction for storage units.
 He managed to buy a unit for $50.00.
 The unit had some police lights, old police uniforms and some case files in it and Rick even managed to find some pieces of evidence.
 He discovered an Axe, Blood-stained rope and a pair of bloody socks.
 They were all sealed in separate plastic bags which were in a manilla envelope labelled evidence.
 It turns out these pieces of evidence were from the Candace Hiltz murder case.
 Why would there be evidence from an ongoing investigation in a storage unit?
 Rick managed to find out the previous owner who happened to be non other than Deputy Officer Dodd's unit.